Coleridge-Initiative/RCDatasets/README.md

 # RCDatasets

-This repo provides the `datasets.json` file, used as "ground truth" for knowledge graph work in ADRF and Rich Context.
+This repo provides the `datasets.json` file, used as "ground truth" for the knowledge graph work in ADRF and Rich Context.

 For a diagram of how this dataset list fits within the overall ETL workflow used to update the knowledge graph, see the OmniGraffle